iitc-project/ingress-intel-total-conversion/HACKING.md

 - a descriptive title
 - your browser and its version
 - IITC’s version
-- all installed plugins and their version
+- all installed IITC-plugins and their version
 - a portal link
 - either of these:
     - outline the steps that lead to the bug, so I can reproduce the problem